PhilT/machines/README.md

 * It does not replace the base installation (Yet).
 A minimal Ubuntu must be installed prior to running the *Machines* install (instructions provided below)
 * It's not a full blown configuration management tool such as Puppet or Chef although it can be used to run packages on the local machine to install new versions
+* It's not very good at supporting older distros (e.g. if package names change.
+This may change if packages are moved into separate repo)

 Motivation